samhartz/agave/README.md

 Model is referenced in paper:

 _Hartzell, Samantha, et al. “Nonlinear Dynamics of the CAM Circadian Rhythm in Response to Environmental Forcing.”
-Theoretical Biology, vol. 368, 7 Mar.
+Journal of Theoretical Biology, vol. 368, 7 Mar.
 2015, pp. 83–94, https://doi.org/10.1016/j.jtbi.2014.12.010._